Engee documentation

 Description

-The Wideband LOS Channel block simulates the propagation of signals from one point in space to multiple points or from multiple points back to one point via line-of-sight (LOS) channels.
-The block simulates propagation time, free-space propagation loss, Doppler shift, atmospheric and climatic losses.
-The modelling assumes that the propagation velocity of the signal is much greater than the velocity of the object, in which case the stop-and-hop model is valid.
+Block Wideband LOS Channel simulates the propagation of signals from one point in space to several points or from several points back to one point via line-of-sight (LOS) channels.
+The block simulates propagation time, propagation losses in free space, Doppler shift, atmospheric and climatic losses.
+When modeling, it is assumed that the speed of signal propagation is much higher than the speed of the object, and in this case, the "stop-and-hop" model is valid.

-When the signal propagates through the LOS channel to and from the object, one block can be used to calculate the two-way propagation delay (back and forth) in the LOS channel or two blocks can be used to calculate the one-way propagation delay in each direction.
-Since the free-space propagation delay is not necessarily an integer multiple of the sampling interval, it may be that the total delay in both directions in the calculation when using a two-way propagation block is different from the delay in the calculation when using two one-way propagation blocks.
-For this reason, it is recommended that a single two-way propagation unit be used whenever possible.
+When a signal propagates through the LOS channel to an object and back, one block can be used to calculate the two-way propagation delay (back and forth) in the LOS channel, or two blocks can be used to calculate the one-way propagation delay in each direction.
+Since the propagation delay in free space is not necessarily an integer multiple of the sampling interval, it may turn out that the total delay in both directions in calculations using a two-way propagation unit differs from the delay in calculations using two one-way propagation units.
+For this reason, it is recommended to use a single two-way distribution unit whenever possible.

 Ports

-The emitted signal in the form of a complex vector-column M by 1 or a complex matrix M by N. The value M is the duration of the signal, and N is the number of elements of the receive point array (or subarray, if subarrays are supported).
+The emitted signal is in the form of a complex column vector M by 1 or a complex matrix M by N. The value M is the duration of the signal, and N is the number of elements of the array of reception points (or a subarray, if subarrays are supported).

 The same signal is emitted from all elements of the array (subarray).